adjisdhani/simple-api-crud-lumen8/README.md

 # Simple Lumen 8 CRUD API

-This is a simple Lumen 8 CRUD API project for managing a collection of books.
+This is a simple Lumen 8 CRUD API project for managing a collection of content.
 It demonstrates basic CRUD operations, including creating, reading, updating, and deleting data, with endpoints accessible via RESTful API.

 ## Features
 - View all content (GET `/api/posts`)